zrlf/bamboost-docs/docs/documentation/basics/03_getting_started.md

-# Basics
+# Getting started

 In bamboost, databases are created implicitly if they do not exist yet.
-To get started, create your first database by creating a `Manager` instance.
+To get started, create your first database by creating a [Manager](Manager) instance.
 The first argument is its path.
 Consider giving all your database paths a specific prefix ($e.g.$ out) to easily ignore them in version control like git.